Howl at the Moon: Theme

-Musicians perform on a variety of instruments including pianos, drums, guitars and horns.
+Musicians perform on a variety of instruments including pianos, drums, guitars and horns, though the centerpiece is the dueling pianists, "performing hit songs and taking audience requests".
 The theme driving Howl at the Moon is a high-energy show based on party anthems.
 The venue is also known for its 86 oz. mixed drink buckets including drinks called hurricanes and "adios mofos".
 As one source described it, "Howl at the Moon is known for dueling pianos and big buckets of fruity booze drinks".